 But it might be the ESP LTD Series that has really vaulted this company into contention as one of the top brands, and certainly one of the best for heavy metal.
-These are more affordable version of USA-made ESP guitars, along with some innovative designs.
-The EC-1000 in particular has earned a strong reputation as more wallet-friendly alternative to the Gibson Les Paul.
+These are more affordable versions of USA-made ESP guitars, along with some innovative designs.
+The EC-1000, in particular, has earned a strong reputation as a more wallet-friendly alternative to the Gibson Les Paul.

 - EC Series